safenetforum-community/NTracking/anm/README.md

 3. close all fire wall ports used
 4. reboot the system

-# if it all goes wong
+# If it all goes wong

 1. manualy stop and clear out everything
 ```